 The authors declare no competing interests.

 GM developed the concept and developed the manuscript.
 MIN edited and revised the manuscript.
 MGM made critical revisions to the manuscript.
-All three authors finalised, read and agreed on publications of the manuscript.
+All three authors finalised, read and agreed on the final manuscript for publication.

 Table 1: recommendations for restoring and maintaining essential maternity services during the COVID-19 pandemic